You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 The error correction level determines the amount of redundant information added to the QR Code.

-B. How does QR Code error correction work
+B. How does QR Code error correction work?

 1. Understanding the concept